The loss of tracking data and its impact on the ad industry

 Government efforts to protect digital rights

 The traditional Internet economic model has attracted well deserved attention for its monopolizing and data mismanagement.
 Government regulators are passing new online privacy laws like Europe’s GDPR and California’s CCPA, and antitrust bills focused on restructuring many Big Tech companies.
-In 2021 alone, the US saw at least 27 bills proposed or passed in state legislatures—all aimed at regulating the data economy and protecting digital rights.
+As of 2024, 18 US states have comprehensive privacy legislation, seven have more narrow privacy laws, and many more bills have been proposed in state legislatures—all aimed at regulating the data economy and providing consumer data protection.

 Big Tech companies are limiting data sharing